airbnb/react-with-styles/README.md

 ### Step 2.
 Choose an interface

 You will need to choose the `react-with-styles` interface that corresponds to the underlying CSS-in-JS framework that you use in your app.
-Take a look through the list of [existing interfaces](#interfaces), or write your own!
+Look through the list of [existing interfaces](#interfaces), or write your own!

 If you choose to write your own, the interface must implement the following functions: